 "An individual's perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards and concerns.
 It is a broad ranging concept affected in a complex way by the person's physical health, psychological state, personal beliefs, social relationships and their relationship to salient features of their environment."
-1

 This definition reflects the multifaceted and complex nature of QoL.
-Measuring it is not straightforward as well.
-While there is a vast amount of literature on QoL, clinicians and researchers have different conceptualisations and operationalisations of the construct, and have yet to reach a consensus of how to measure the it.2 Clinicians and researchers have been encouraged to be very specific and clear about QoL when studying it, specifically about its "what" and "how"; the concept's "what" and "how" need to fit the topic of the study.2 Following are some considerations for clinicians and researchers:
+This complexity is reflected in the way QoL is measured by scales.
+While there is a vast amount of literature on QoL, clinicians and researchers have different conceptualisations and operationalisations of the construct, and have yet to reach a consensus of how to measure it.

+Clinicians and researchers have been encouraged to be very specific and clear about QoL when studying it, specifically about its "what" and "how" (see bullet points below) of the QoL being defined; the concept's "what" and "how" of the QoL being measured should fit the topic of the study.
+The following are some considerations for clinicians and researchers to make when measuring QoL: